SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Related Work

 \subsection{Controllable Generative Models}

 Given a pretrained generative model, there are two main approaches to introduce a new control modality: (1) methods which \textit{finetune} a part or the whole network to take new types of conditioning as input, and (2) \textit{training-free} methods which condition the generation via inference-time guidance.
-In the last years, many approaches have been developed to control the generation of image generative models, enabling conditioning in several forms as strokes, depth maps, and human poses.
-In contrast, analogous mechanisms for 3D generation remain far less mature.
+In the last years, many approaches have been developed to control image generative models \citep{meng2021sdedit, zhang2023adding}, enabling conditioning in several forms such as strokes or depth maps.
+In contrast, analogous mechanisms for 3D object generation remain far less mature.